rain-rain-bob-sss/D3bot-fork/README.md

     - DMGPerSecond: Apply damage to human players and entities located on this node.
 Can be disabled globally in `sv_config.lua` by setting `D3bot.DisableNodeDamage = true`.
     - BotMod: Once a non bot player passes this node, the given offset will be applied to the zombie count target.
 Useful to adjust the bot count on objective maps.
     - MaxHeight: Prevents bots with a crouching/ducking height larger than the provided value from passing through this node.
 Bots that are taller when standing will crouch automatically when they pass this node.
+    - Ladder = NoDismount: Used in combination with `Path = Ladder` on links.
+This will prevent bots from pressing e (and/or jumping) when they need to leave a ladder.
   - Link parameters:
     - Cost: Add a penalty for paths using this link.
 Higher values makes it less likely for bots to use a path containing this link.
     - Direction = Forward: Only allow paths from the first to the second element of the link. `!bot setparam 1-2 Direction Forward` will only allow the bot to move from 1 to 2.